 In 2019 we stated that we were aiming to have completed phase 1 of our SEDEX engagement i.e., to have connected with all own brand and exclusive suppliers (both tier 1 and 2) on SEDEX by June 2020.
-However, the repeated Covid-19 lockdowns and the impact on the industry and our suppliers have prevented us from making as much progress in this area as we would have liked to, so we did not meet this deadline.
-The extensive use of the Furlough scheme across the industry has, on a practical level, meant that many key people have been unavailable to work on this.
-Fast forward to now and we have invigorated the resources to make modern slavery a key focus again.
+However, Covid-19 impacts on our industry and our suppliers prevented us from making as much progress in this area as we would have liked to, so we did not meet this deadline.
+Fast forward to 2023 and we have invigorated the resources to make modern slavery a key focus again.
 We continue to work towards connecting with 100% of own brand and exclusive suppliers with a new deadline of December 2023.